tomarrell/R2D2/README.md

 The test suit is written using Mocha for execution and Chai for expect-style assertions.
 It also utilizes Enzyme for DOM and React component manipulation.

+## API
+Calling the HOC with passing in your component as the argument, you will be returned a new component which will accept the following props.

+### Required props
+- **selector**, *function*: This is the Redux selector method to select the portion of store you would like to validate.

+- **action**, *{ type: String, payload: Any }*: The Redux action you would like to dispatch to fetch the data to populate the selected portion of the store.

+### Optional props
+- **validateStore**, *function*: this is an optional function that will determine the validity of the selected portion of store to fulfill the wrapped components requirements.
+This will default to a simple `selectedState => !!selectedState` boolean check.

+- **altComponent**, *node*: this optional node will be shown while the validity of the selected state is false.
+This could be a React component, or a simple text node.
+This is ideal for placing a loading component while the data is being fetched.

 ## Usage
 An example of this HOC in the wild.